swizzlevixen/PaleoPixel/readme.md

 ## Usage

 You'll need to translate 3.3V SPI logic levels from the Raspberry Pi to 5V.
-Several options are possible, and I have a suggested circuit on my blog post that describes this project in more detail:
+Several options are possible, as laid out in [Adafruit's tutorial](https://learn.adafruit.com/neopixels-on-raspberry-pi/wiring).
+I also have a suggested circuit on my blog post that describes this project in more detail:

 http://stationinthemetro.com/2016/02/27/tiki-nook-build-part-2-raspberry-pi-led-control